Pre-Admission Surgical Evaluation (PASE)

 Compliance with these guidelines is necessary for safe administration of anesthesia or sedation.
 Failure to comply may result in cancellation of your surgery.

-Arrival - On the day of surgery, arrive at the Surgery Center 1½ hours before your surgery unless you are instructed otherwise.
+On the day of surgery, arrive at the Surgery Center 1½ hours before your surgery unless you are instructed otherwise.
 Park in the ramp located at the corner of 8th Avenue and 8th Street.
 Enter the hospital through the South Entrance and proceed to the Surgery Center on Level 2.

-Home Medication - If you take daily medication, take your morning dose upon arising with one or two sips of water as directed by your physician.
+If you take daily medication, take your morning dose upon arising with one or two sips of water as directed by your physician.
 Diabetic patients who take insulin or oral diabetes medication should not take their morning dose.
 If you require insulin, it will be given after you arrive at the hospital.

-Attire - Wear loose, comfortable clothing.
+Wear loose, comfortable clothing.
 Do not wear pantyhose, jewelry, make-up or nail polish.
 Leave all valuables and money at home.
 Remove all body piercing prior to arrival at the hospital.
 Only personal care items are needed if you plan to stay overnight.

-Physical Status - If a change in your physical status develops (persistent cough, fever or an important change in the conditions you are having surgery for), please notify your surgeon.
+If a change in your physical status develops (persistent cough, fever or an important change in the conditions you are having surgery for), please notify your surgeon.

 When You Arrive

 After you arrive at the Surgery Center, an anesthesiologist will evaluate your general condition and answer your questions regarding anesthesia.
+Please limit the number of family and friends at the bedside to two.

 Inpatients: You will be observed in the Phase I recovery after surgery.
 Your family will accompany you to your room after visiting with the surgeon.